MicrosoftDocs/Viva/Viva/glint/setup/send-employee-attributes.md

      > Your uploaded file must contain the Attribute Header Row and at least one row of employee data that aligns with the current format.

 4. Select **Continue**.
-5. If dates are included in your file, select **There are date fields** and then the appropriate date format from the dropdown.
+5. If dates are included in your file, select **There are date fields** and then the appropriate date format from the dropdown menu.

      > [!NOTE]
      > This selection should be your existing date format, which is consistently used for employee data.